-A coding framework was developed by the research team a-priori (see Appendix G).
+A coding framework was developed by the KTP team a-priori (see Appendix E).
 The framework was designed to directly inform the objectives of the OSSU Research Round Table.
 This coding framework was then used to code the data, as described below:

-- 1. Two KTP staff members (KQL and JC) independently assigned certain pieces of text to the different parent-node categories using colour-coded highlighting directly on the interview notes.
-These sections were assigned to child-node categories within the parent node categories, where applicable, through tracked comments in the interview notes. - 2.
-Two KTP staff members (KQL and JC) reviewed the coded transcripts for discrepancies, which were discussed until consensus was reached.
-Coded data were inputted into a summary table, organized by node from the coding framework.
+- Two KTP researchers independently assigned certain pieces of text to the different parent-node categories using colour-coded highlighting directly on the consolidated interview notes.
+These sections were assigned to child-node categories within the parent node categories, where applicable, using tracking comments in the interview notes. - 2.
+Two KTP researchers reviewed the coded transcripts for discrepancies, which were discussed until consensus was reached.
+They then inputted the coded data into a summary table, organized by node from the coding framework. - 3.
+Categorized data were used to identify and summarize prominent project specific topics of discussion